Shreeshrii/kraken_devanagari/README.md

 ### Training

 The model was trained using `kraken version 2.0.8` on synthetic training data (line images from ground truth text files and fonts) generated using [tesseract's text2image](https://github.com/tesseract-ocr/tesseract) and [kraken's linegen](https://github.com/mittagessen/kraken/blob/master/kraken/linegen.py).
+See [log](https://github.com/Shreeshrii/kraken_devanagari/blob/master/devanew.log) for details of training.

+* Training set 38761 lines,
+* Validation set 4307 lines,
+* Alphabet 133 symbols.
+* Accuracy on Validation set - 0.9795386542342217.

 Sample of training data used is available in `devatrain` and `legacytrain` directories.